Frequently Asked Questions of The 3 AM Epiphany

 Return to Brian Kiteley’s home page

-Look at sample exercises from The 3 AM Epiphany, the Introduction to the book, and some reviews of the book
+Look at sample exercises from The 3 AM Epiphany and The 4 AM Breakthrough, the Introduction to the first book, and some reviews

 The 3 AM Epiphany is a book of fiction exercises published by Writer's Digest Books.
 Here is Amazon's page for the book.
-It is also available at the DU Bookstore.
 If you are a university teacher, and you wish to order an examination copy of the book, click here.
-If you have any other questions about how to use The 3 AM Epiphany in a classroom or own your own, email me and I'll add your questions and my answers to this page.
-Here are some reviews of the book.
+If you have any other questions about how to use The 3 AM Epiphany or The 4 AM Breakthrough in a classroom or own your own, email me and I'll add your questions and my answers to this page.

 Q: What direction would you advise taking for Exercise 149, Rules of the Game?
 I can't figure out if the character is actually in the game or simply living life by the rules of the game.